Vector dark matter with non-abelian kinetic mixing: Relic density of the vector dark matter

 \ee which replace the corresponding terms of the previous DM Boltzmann eq.~\eqref{eq:fullbeq}, since now $n_{Z_D} \neq n_{Z_D}^{\rm eq}$.
 In the dark-mediator Boltzmann eq.~\eqref{eq:FIbeqZD} we added two $X$-independent source terms: mediator decays, with $\gamma_{Z_D} \equiv \langle \Gamma_{Z_D \to f \bar f} \rangle \, n_{Z_D}^{\rm eq}$, and mediator production via $t$-channel top-quark annihilation\footnote{For the final computation we only included the top channel, as it scales with the large top Yukawa coupling (see, for instance, Ref.~\cite{Caputo:2018zky} for similar considerations in a different context).
 We checked that channels involving gauge bosons provide similar contributions but have no impact on the final DM relic density result.}, with $\gamma_{t} \equiv \langle \sigma v \rangle_{t t \to Z_D \Phi} \, (n_{t}^{\rm eq})^2$, both illustrated in figure~\ref{fig:dZDbeq}.

 Before presenting the results, let us stress that, in our vector-DM scenario with kinetic mixing induced by a dimension-6 operator, the FI production is UV dominated.
 The reason is that the amplitude of the dominant channel, $f \bar f \to X^+ X^-$, grows with energy since the longitudinal polarisations of the external vector-DM states scale as $\epsilon^\mu_L \sim p^\mu/m_X$.
 An analogous behaviour occurs in the SM for fermion annihilation into longitudinal $W$ bosons, where the growth with energy is cancelled by the Higgs contribution.
 In our case the growth with $s$ continues up to the cutoff of the effective theory (where it will be eventually cured by a given UV completion).
 As a consequence, the production rate is dominated by the highest available temperature, \textit{i.e.},~the DM abundance is saturated near the reheating temperature $T_{\rm rh}$, and it does not change significantly during the subsequent evolution.
+Note that the main consequence of the UV sensitivity is the introduction of this additional parameter, the reheating temperature $T_{\rm rh}$, which also controls the DM abundance.
+While this enlarges the region of parameter space compatible with the observed relic density, it also implies that the abundance depends on the post-inflationary cosmological history rather than solely on particle-physics parameters.

 To illustrate the behaviour of the FI solutions we have selected three Benchmark Points (BP).
 In figure~\ref{fig:FIcurves} we show the evolution of the species yield $Y$ as a function of $x$ for these points and $m_X= 10$ GeV, for both the DM candidate $X$ (solid lines) and for the dark mediator $Z_D$ (dot-dashed lines).
-The gray curves represent the corresponding equilibrium yields, and the upper x-axis indicates the corresponding temperature.
-The x-axes have a cut, since the relevant temperature range spans several orders of magnitude.
+Gray curves represent the corresponding equilibrium yields, and the upper x-axis indicates the corresponding temperature.
+Since the relevant temperature range spans several orders of magnitude, the x-axes have a cut.
+The initial abundance of dark species at $T_{\rm rh}$ is always set to zero.\footnote{In principle, an initial population could be generated via gravitational particle production.
+However, for the reheating temperatures relevant to our setup such contributions are negligible~\cite{Kolb:2023ydq}.}